littleg0d/MedifyBackend/README.md

 ---

-## 🖼️ Endpoints de Imágenes
+## 🖼️ Image Endpoints

-### 1. Subir Imagen
+### 1. Upload Image

-Sube una imagen a Dropbox y retorna la URL pública y el path.
+Uploads an image to Dropbox and returns the public URL and path.

 **Endpoint:** `POST /api/imagenes/subir`